 Welcome to EC155.
 The objective of this course is that each student learns how to use microeconomic reasoning to analyze individual, group, and societal behavior in a wide range of settings and to apply that reasoning to the challenges of our time.

 This website (found at go/ec155), which we will build during the semester, serves several purposes.
 First, this website includes the material found in a standard syllabus: information about course requirements and readings.
 It also includes an ongoing weekly schedule, which will document current topics, required and recommended readings, course assignments, and handouts.
-The courses five problem sets will be found here.
-Finally, this page has supporting information about the course, including my fall 2015 office hours
+Background for the eight weekly exercises can be found here.
+Finally, this page has supporting information about the course, including my Spring 2020 office hours

 Good luck in this course.
 I am looking forward to it.

 Class meetings: Tuesdays and Thursdays; 9:30 – 10:45 (Econ 0155A)

 Spring 2020 Office Hours in Franklin Environmental Center 119

 Tuesdays 2:00 – 4:00 and Fridays 1:00 – 3:00